 The City is home to a diverse community with 34.6% of City residents born overseas, many of whom speak another language other than English (LOTE) at home, as well as a number of people who speak English either not well or not at all.

 The City embraces this diversity and seeks to assist residents with connecting with the wider community, make social connections, feel a sense of belonging, and easily access local services and amenities.

 The City of Armadale has become part of Australia’s Welcoming Cities - a national network of cities, shires, towns and municipalities who are committed to an Australia where everyone can belong and participate in social, cultural, economic and civic life.
-Our vision for being a Welcoming City is one which commits to respecting, embracing and celebrating diversity by joining like-minded communities to share ideas and enhance social cohesion.
+The City's vision for being a Welcoming City is one which commits to respecting, embracing and celebrating diversity by joining like-minded communities to share ideas and enhance social cohesion.

 Harmony Week is celebrated in March each year and provides the opportunity for community members to embrace and explore our various cultural, religious, linguistic and ethnically diverse communities.
-This year, the City and Satterley Property Group supported a Multicultural Advisory Group (MAG) member, Harrisdale and Piara Waters Residents Group, to host Harmony Festival at Heron Park.
-Two other MAG members performed at Harmony Festival.

-The City of Armadale is a member of the South East Metropolitan Network (SEMN) which meets quarterly on the third Wednesday of February, May, August and November.
+The City of Armadale is a member of the South East Multicultural Network (SEMN) which meets quarterly on the third Wednesday of February, May, August and November.
 Members include local service providers and representatives from Local, State and Federal Governments.

 Through this network the City of Armadale staff can share knowledge of community services, offer support, exchange ideas and discuss opportunities to support multicultural communities.

 - The Office of Multicultural Interests (OMI): Provides a one stop shop for all multiculturalism affairs in WA, including business and industry groups, government and non-government agencies, culturally diverse communities and the wider community.